cs107e/cs107e.github.io/guides/gdb.md

 ### Getting GDB

-If you don't have arm GDB installed, you can use this simple bash script (save it to a file, and run "bash <file>"):
+If you are on Linux and don't have the ARM GDB installed, you can use this simple bash script (save it to a file, and run "bash <file>"):

 	export TARGET=arm-none-eabi
 	export PREFIX=$HOME/bin/$TARGET